RiverQ378/Linewidth_Distribution_Fit/README.md

 ​		Larger values (e.g., 300-500) improve fitting precision but increase runtime.

 ​		Smaller values (e.g., 100) speed up processing but may reduce accuracy.

+   The integer specified in the “Gauss Deg” input box defines the integration order used for the calculation.

+      The default value is 40 and usually does not need to be changed.

+      If noticeable local fluctuations appear in the fitted curve, the value can be increased accordingly (e.g., 100).

 4. Run Parameter Search